 - Up-to-date bank statements for the last month for all accounts you hold (this includes overseas and savings accounts).
-Please highlight and explain any amounts over £100. - A recently produced LSE certificate of enrollment. - Additional supporting documents to evidence the reason for the application, and any substantial outgoings such as rent and bills.
+It can speed up your application if you highlight and explain any amounts over £100 - Stamped copy of current LSE certificate of registration (you can print this off from LSE For You and get it stamped at the Student Services Centre).
+We ideally need the version which includes your photo - Additional supporting documents to evidence the reason for the application, and any substantial outgoings such as rent and bills.
+Please find more information on evidence requirements at the end of this document.
+Please send photocopies of all documents - we do not return documents

 You can submit your form via email to su.advice@lse.ac.uk.
-An adviser will then be in touch to help process your application.
+An Adviser will then be in touch to help process your application.

 All applications are treated sensitively and in confidence.
-Your adviser will present your case to the Hardship Fund Panel for consideration.
-It is important to inform your adviser of your full circumstances.
-Processing your application may be delayed otherwise.
+Your Adviser will present your case to the Hardship Fund Panel for consideration.
+It is important to inform your Adviser of your full circumstances.
 All cases are judged on their individual merit.